Help

 To avoid conflicts with third-party forms loaded from an external source and processed on a third-party website, you can configure exceptions for WP Cerber’s anti-spam by disabling its code on selected pages of your website.
 The list of pages is specified with a PHP constant CERBER_DISABLE_SPAM_FILTER.
 This constant should be defined in the wp-config.php file.
 Use a comma-separated string with page (post) IDs.
 If the list is configured, you see the list of pages on the WP Cerber anti-spam settings admin page.
 Here is an example of the list definition.

-You need to use this feature if you have HubSpot forms on your website.
+You may need to use this feature, if you have HubSpot forms on your website.

 See also: How to stop spam user registrations on your WordPress